24 interesting facts about Ivory Coast (Côte d’Ivoire)

 20. Ivory Coast is the world’s largest producer and exporter of cocoa beans, exporting over $3.8 billion worth of beans in 2019.

-21. However, Ivory Coast has suffered severely from illegal deforestation and a decline in wildlife largely caused by the chocolate industry which has encouraged the clearing of rainforests for cocoa plantation.
+21. However, the Ivory Coast has suffered severely from illegal deforestation and a decline in wildlife largely caused by the chocolate industry, which has encouraged the clearing of rainforests for cocoa plantations.
 Rainforest cover in the country has been reduced by more than 80% since 1960.

 22. The UNESCO-listed Comoé National Park is one of the largest protected areas in West Africa.
-It has an area of 1,495 sq km and is known for its plant diversity.
+It has an area of approximately 11,500 square kilometers (4,440 square miles) and is known for its plant diversity.

 A river in Comoé National Park